Ziere/JestDemo/README.md

 You can go over the demos (**demoMock** and **demoSimple**) and inspect some of the functionalities of Jest.

-In the ppt folder you will find a ppt made in html that explain a little bit Jest.
+In the docs folder you will find a index made in html that explain a little bit Jest.